 8. Romanian Patriarchal Cathedral

-The Romanian Patriarchal Cathedral is a functioning Orthodox Cathedral located next to the Palace of the Patriarchate.
-This spot has been the core of the political and religious life for three centuries, and it’s worth taking a trip here.
+The Romanian Patriarchal Cathedral is an active Orthodox cathedral located next to the Palace of the Patriarchate.
+For over three centuries, this site has been at the heart of Romania’s political and religious life, making it a fascinating place to visit.

 9. Curtea Veche